pranigopu/diver-vs-mermaid/README.md

 - Directly proportional to the health remaining
 - Score = $\frac{1000 \times HP}{t}$ (HP = health points remaining, t = time taken)

+**REPLAYING / REGENERATING MAPS**:

+- To regenerate the map and thus replay the game, press ENTER/RETURN
+- **NOTE**: The level generation and game restart may take a few seconds
+- To generate the map by stages (for curiosity):
+    - Press 0 to generate a new randomly filled grid
+    - Press 1 to apply coral cellular automaton
+    - Press 2 to apply water cellular automaton
+    - Press 3 to apply seaweed cellular automaton

 **SOME TIPS**:

 - Placing an artefact replaces any tile with the artefact